China Inc.'s $17 Billion Global Asset Selloff Is Far From Done

 (Bloomberg) -- The global retreat by some of China’s biggest and most-indebted conglomerates shows no signs of stopping -- even after more than $17 billion of asset sales.

-A unit of HNA Group Co. last week missed payments on a 300 million yuan ($44 million) loan, illustrating how the once-acquisitive Chinese company will need to unload more properties and shares to overcome liquidity challenges.
+A unit of HNA Group Co. this week missed payments on a 300 million yuan ($44 million) loan, illustrating how the once-acquisitive Chinese company will need to unload more properties and shares to overcome liquidity challenges.
 And in the U.S. on Friday, Dalian Wanda Group Co. scaled back its bet on movie-theater chain AMC Entertainment Holdings Inc.

 The unwinding of China Inc.’s overseas binge -- and the associated debt that spooked Chinese authorities -- looks set to continue.
 HNA is planning to exit its investment in Deutsche Bank AG, is seeking a buyer for its container-leasing Seaco business, plans to surrender eight floors of office space in Hong Kong and is selling stakes in various Chinese units, people familiar with the matters have said.